SandaruKasa/SKTG/README.md

-0. For the ease of development, you can copy the [`docker-compose.debug.yml`](docker-compose.debug.yml) file to `docker-compose.override.yml`: it makes `docker-compose` mount the source code folder into the container, so that you don't have to rebuild the image every time you make a change, it also increases the verbosity of logging and disables auto-restarts of the service.
+0. For the ease of development, you can copy the [`docker-compose.debug.yml`](docker-compose.debug.yml) file to `docker-compose.override.yml`: it increases the verbosity of logging and disables auto-restarts of the service.
 1. Just run
 ```shell